Country Living in a Cariboo Valley

 You can read more about raising pigs in your backyard here

 When we raise chickens for meat, they arrive as chicks at the end of June.
-They are in the freezer by the end of August.
+They are in the freezer by the end of August (at 8 weeks of age).

 This philosophy of a seasonal operating means that meat chickens FIT RIGHT IN!
 It’s really quite perfect; raising chickens for meat is only an 8 week commitment.